Kitura/kitura.dev/content/docs/guides/sessions/codable-sessions.md

 With our class, we have created a session that will store an array of books, via a cookie called "MySession" and using "Top Secret" as the password to encrypt that cookie.
 Since we didn't specify a store a default in memory store is used.

-> For an example of a persistent store for sessions see Kitura-Session-Redis
+> For an example of a persistent store for sessions see [Kitura-Session-Redis](https://github.com/IBM-Swift/Kitura-Session-Redis)

 ---

 ##Step 3: Add session POST route

-Inside the app extension in TypeSafeSessionRoutes.swift, we add our postSessionHandler:
+Inside the app extension in `TypeSafeSessionRoutes.swift`, we add our `postSessionHandler`:

 ```swift
 func postSessionHandler(session: CheckoutSession, book: Book, completion: (Book?, RequestError?) -> Void) {